-With 24MP, the A77 II offers a higher resolution than the LX100 (12.7MP), but the A77 II has smaller individual pixels (pixel pitch of 3.91μm versus 4.21μm for the LX100).
-It is noteworthy in this context that the LX100 is a somewhat more recent model (by 4 months) than the A77 II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
+With 24MP, the A77 II offers a higher resolution than the LX100 (12.7MP), but the A77 II nevertheless has marginally larger individual pixels (pixel pitch of 3.91μm versus 3.82μm for the LX100) due to its larger sensor.
+However, the LX100 is a somewhat more recent model (by 4 months) than the A77 II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

 The Panasonic Lumix DMC-LX100 has a native sensitivity range from ISO 200 to ISO 25600, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Sony Alpha SLT-A77 II are ISO 100 to ISO 25600, with the possibility to increase the ISO range to 50-51200.